mjspk/Assignment2/README.md

 * Experimented with a new/unfamiliar domain (audio) and tools (e.g., Librosa library).
 * Employed randomized data augmentation to expand and balance our input data.
 * Used visualizations and audio clips to better understand the input data, augmentations, and results.
-* Use of class and functions to group and encapsulate various functionalities (e.g., AudioLoader, DataBalancer, AudioModel, and Early Stopper classes).
+* Use of class and functions to group and encapsulate various functionalities (e.g., AudioLoader, DataBalancer, AudioModel, and EarlyStopper classes).
 * Extracted features using established techniques (e.g., Zero-Crossing Rate, Root Mean Squared Error, Mel Frequency Cepstral Coefficients).
 * Harnessed the power of a teammate’s home-based GPU mini-farm.
 * Analysed model performance during training, validation, and testing.